What to do in Point Reyes, California

 Point Reyes Lighthouse

-One of the most stunning sites in California, the Point Reyes Lighthouse.
-Point Reyes is the windiest place on the Pacific Coast and the second foggiest place on the North American continent, making a lighthouse in this location an absolute necessity.
 The lighthouse is situated toward the bottom of the cliffs so it can be seen below the fog line.
+It’s in the western-most end of the Point Reyes Headlands and Sir Francis Drake Boulevard.
 The lighthouse was opened in 1870 and was a working lighthouse until 1975.
 I love the book The Light Between Oceans and have always been fascinated by lighthouses, so this was a real treat!

 READ NEXT: